Purchasing a travel experience often comes with a high price tag – so customers need to be very certain before making a booking.

 There are three channels marketers can mine for insightful customer data to help personalize marketing communications:

-It’s crucial to be able to collect a shopper’s web behavior across devices - even if they haven’t identified themselves by clicking on an email link or logging in.
+It’s crucial to be able to collect a shopper’s web behavior across desktop and mobile devices – even if they haven’t identified themselves by clicking on an email link or logging in.
 Cookies let you identify the shopper on their current device and tie their browsing and purchasing behavior back to their history once they’ve signed up with an email address.

-Behavioral data from desktop and mobile internet browsing can be supplemented with browsing behavior from your travel app.
+Behavioral marketing data from desktop and mobile internet browsing can be supplemented with browsing behavior from your travel app.
 In turn, data from email and web channels can be used to drive personalized content within the application.

 Lastly, travel marketers need to tap into email data as consumers’ email addresses have become their digital I.D.